nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 **3. Job execution**

 An available job executor then picks up the job and executes the update.
-Depending on whether the application is a simple Docker image, a Docker Compose or a Docker Swarm, the appropriate actions are taken to execute the update on the target NuvlaBox.
+Depending on whether the application is a simple Docker image, a Docker Compose, a Docker Swarm or Kubernetes, the appropriate actions are taken to execute the update on the target NuvlaBox.

 **4. Manual update execution**